-I’ve always had a ‘sweet tooth’ and the softer the sweet the better – toffee, marshmallows, chocolate, jelly babies, jelly beans, fruit pastilles, fudge, liquorice allsorts and macaroon are all on my list of favourites.
+I’ve always had a ‘sweet tooth’ and the softer the sweet the better – toffee, marshmallows, chocolate, jelly babies, jelly beans, fruit pastilles, fudge, liquorice allsorts, ‘tablet’ and macaroon bars (both from Scotland), are all on my list of favourites.
 In terms of desserts, I love those too – ice cream, cheese cake, meringue, cake, sponge with custard, the list is endless.
 And of course a hot drink isn’t complete without a biscuit (or three….).
 Don’t get me wrong, I’m not stuffing my face with sweet stuff 24/7, however I do need my sugar ‘fix’ now and then.
 I’m not a large person, I’m small ‘framed’ and although I was starting to look a bit ‘chubby’ early 2010, my Neuroendocrine Cancer diagnosis and subsequent treatment took care of that.

 Coping with cancer is hard and it can lead to certain lifestyle changes including diet.
 This is also hard!
 Coping with the amount of available and contradictory dietary information on cancer is challenging too!
 There is also significant ‘chatter’ suggesting that sugar ‘fuels’ cancer cells.
 Apparently there are more than one million websites capitalising on this fear but virtually none offering any science.
 However, if you check reputable websites such as the main US and UK research agencies, you will see this link has not been scientifically proven and this claim is debunked on many reputable cancer websites in their lists of ‘cancer myths‘.
 Of course the situation is not helped by the wide circulation of these myths by the misinformed via social media – we’ve all seen these haven’t we?